CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 -   **Color Map** **tab:** This tab is available for only the Tile and Areal Interpolation Plots (see [Figure 11‑2](#Figure11-2)).
 This tab provides many widgets for you to configure your legend colors, break points, range, etc. You can select the number of tiles, the palette type to be used, the color interval, the number format, and the scale.

 <a id=Figure11-2></a>
 Figure 11‑2.
-Configure Plot, Color Map Tab
+Configure Plot, Color Map Tab<br>
 <img src="media/image049.png"/>